algolia/algoliasearch-client-php/README.md

 Update an existing object in the Index
 -------------

-You have two options to update an existing object:
+You have three options to update an existing object:

  1. Replace all its attributes.
  2. Replace only some attributes.
+ 3. Apply an operation to some attributes

 Example to replace all the content of an existing object: